CheeZeee/ansible_test/README.md

 # ansible_test

-Automating the coniguration of infrastructure in AWS and Azure
+Automating the configuration of infrastructure in AWS and Azure